macphersoncole/Colorado-Wildfire-Analysis-and-Prediction/Code/README.md

-This folder contains all of the code associated with this project
+This folder contains all of the code associated with this project.